google/zetasql/docs/functions-and-operators.md

       <td>
         <p>object</p>
         <p>
-          The object can contain zero or more key/value pairs.
+          The object can contain zero or more key-value pairs.
           Each value is formatted according to its type.
         </p>
         <p>